act65/open-problems/problems/sketching-models.md

 If we can represent a network as just some data structure, then it makes sense to be able to generate one.

 This program does X, this program does Y. Can compose them together to do Z. Effectively need a type system...!

+#### Retired networks

+Oh, I just found this old network lying around.
+What does it do??!
+Especially important when thousands of hours have been spent training it.

+But, can just test... feed data and see what happens?

+Meta-data for a NN?

+Alternatively, as a proof of work when a full test is too expensive!?